 What is Verified by Visa?

-Verified by Visa (or VbV) is an advanced anti-fraud tool offered by the Visa credit card brand.
-Similar to MasterCard SecureCode, it helps prevent fraudulent transactions by requiring an additional level of verification in the form of a passcode to prove purchases are only made by valid cardholders.
+Verified by Visa (or VbV) is an advanced anti-fraud tool Visa offers to businesses.
+Similar to MasterCard SecureCode, it requires an additional level of verification in the form of a passcode to prove only valid cardholders make purchases.

 VbV is what’s known as a 3D Secure fraud prevention tool, meaning 3 parties are involved in the authentication process: the business selling the goods/services, the acquiring bank, and the card network.
 (In this case, Visa.)
-3D Secure is one of the most recent fraud prevention tools offered by the card brands.
+3D Secure is one of the most recent fraud prevention tools card brands offer.

 Related Article: Mastercard SecureCode